Law Office of

 Because of his work at the Rent Control Board, Joe began to get a lot of work in the landlord-tenant area and has become a recognized expert in the field.
 In the mid-1970s, he drafted the present law on rent-withholding (Massachusetts General Laws, Chapter 239, Section 8A).
 He has since written several articles on landlord-tenant subjects.
 He has testified in court as an expert witness on three occasions: in 1994, on rent control matters in a case in Norfolk Superior Court, in 2006 as an expert on landlord-tenant law in a criminal case in Fitchburg District Court, and in 2010 as an expert on Housing Court eviction litigation in a case in Suffolk Probate Court..

 Joe served as president of the Brookline Tenant Union from July 1978 to January 1983 and remained on the BTU Board until January 1990, serving twice during that time as secretary.
 He served on the Board again for the year 1994.
 He was a Brookline Town Meeting Member from 1979-88, from 1989-94, from 1999 to 2004, from 2005 to 2012, and again from November 2015 to May 2017.
 Joe served as Co-Chair of the Brookline Town Meeting Members Association from June 2001 through June 2003 and continued to serve on the TMMA Board until 2009.
 He returned to the TMMA Board from June 2016 to May 2017.
-Joe is also a member of the Brookline Democratic Town Committee and has been a delegate to 28 Democratic state conventions.
+Joe is also a member of the Brookline Democratic Town Committee and has been a delegate to 33 Democratic state conventions, including the 2020 convention, which was cancelled due to the COVID-19 pandemic, the on-line 2021 convention, and the hybrid 2022 convention.

 Although Joe began as a tenant advocate, he has also been increasingly active in representing landlords.
-For several years, he was a trustee of the condominium in Brookline where he lives and, from 1990-1994, served as treasurer of the Brookline Condo Owners Association.
+For several years in the 1990s, he was a trustee of the condominium in Brookline where he lives and became a trustee again in 2018.
+From 1990-1994, he served as treasurer of the Brookline Condo Owners Association, a political organization which advocated for condo owners.